 The Department of Health and Human Services review the contractual arrangements (including funding levels) for crisis supported accommodation to remove barriers for particular groups, such as women with no income and women and children with disabilities.

-This recommendation is linked with Recommendation 15 which recommended phasing out the communal refuge model and replacing it with accommodation that promotes safety and is accessible to people experiencing barriers to service access.
-When the redevelopment program is completed there will be 19 new core and cluster refuge facilities (including 2 Aboriginal refuges) all built with disability access to the highest levels of the relevant design specifications.
-The Core and Cluster facilities will increase the number of accessible refuge beds state-wide.
-The first four new refuges opened in late 2019.
+This recommendation is linked with Recommendation 15 which recommended phasing out the communal refuge model and replacing it with refuge accommodation that promotes safety and is accessible to people experiencing barriers to service access.
+When the redevelopment program is completed there will be 19 new core and cluster refuges (including two refuges led by and for Aboriginal communities) all built with disability access to the highest levels of relevant design specifications.
+The core and cluster facilities will increase the number of accessible refuge beds state-wide.